TheOdinProject/curriculum/ruby/ruby.md

 * NOTE: Do NOT use `return` to exit a loop, since that will exit the whole method that contains it as well!

 #### Additional Resources
+* *Have you run across anything that's really helpful for learning this?
+Add it here!
+You can see how in our [section on How to Contribute](/contributing.md).*
 * A lecture by Avi Flombaum on [iteration in Ruby](http://flatironschool.s3.amazonaws.com/lectures/iteration.study.mov) that shows you the nuts and bolts of it (esp. starting minute 16), including some of Khan Academy's new visualizations.
 Solid stuff.
+*

 #### Exercises